alaminnku/alaminnku/README.md

 I am building cutting-edge web applications with:

 - TypeScript
-- ReactJS
-- NextJS
+- ReactJS and NextJS
-- NodeJS and ExpressJS
+- NodeJS, ExpressJS, and MongoDB

 My GitHub stats at a glance: